Suzanne Last Stone, Director

 Stone is the co-editor-in-chief of Diné Israel, a peer review journal of Jewish law, co-edited with Tel Aviv Law School.
 She is also on the editorial boards of the Jewish Quarterly Review.
 She is a member of the board of the Jewish People Policy Planning Institute, the International Association of Jewish Lawyers and Jurists, the Center for Ethics of Yeshiva University, and the International Summer School in Religion and Public Life.

 Professor Stone writes and lectures on the intersection of Jewish thought, legal theory, and the humanities.
 Her publications include: "In Pursuit of the Counter-text: The Turn to the Jewish Legal Model in Contemporary American Legal Theory," (Harvard Law Review); "The Jewish Conception of Civil Society," in Alternative Conceptions of Civil Society (Princeton University Press); "Feminism and the Rabbinic Conception of Justice" in Women and Gender in Jewish Philosophy (Indiana University); and “Rabbinic Legal Magic” (Yale Journal of Law & Humanities).
 Her work has been translated into German, French, Italian, Hebrew, and Arabic.
 In Fall 2010, she delivered the Franz Rosenzweig Lectures in Religious Thought at Yale University.

 Ari Mermelstein, Assistant Director

-Ari Mermelstein is Assistant Professor of Bible at Yeshiva College.
+Ari Mermelstein is Associate Professor of Bible at Yeshiva College.
 He holds a PhD from NYU's Department of Hebrew and Judaic Studies, a JD from NYU Law School, and a BA from Yeshiva College.
 Dr. Mermelstein's first book, Creation, Covenant, and the Beginnings of Judaism: Reconceiving Historical Time in the Second Temple Period, appeared in 2014 as part of the Journal for the Study of Judaism Supplement Series (Brill).
 He has co-edited two other books, Jews and the Law (Quid Pro Press) and The Divine Courtroom in Comparative Perspective (Brill).
 His current research agenda is devoted to the study of emotion in ancient Judaism.
 His current research agenda is devoted to the study of emotion in ancient Judaism.